Beat Saber: Gameplay

-Beat Saber shipped with ten songs, but has been expanded with several downloadable content packs and updates which include new songs.
-Several of these include original songs, but several packages are licensed songs featuring music and special stages from bands such as Imagine Dragons, Panic! at the Disco, Green Day, Linkin Park, BTS, Lady Gaga, and musicians signed to Interscope Records.
-In addition, the community has created modifications for Beat Saber, allowing custom songs and maps.
-Each song has five levels of difficulty: Easy, Normal, Hard, Expert, and the hardest being Expert+.

-Paid DLC
+Before the start of each song, the game offers the option to enable Modifiers.
+These are options that affect different aspects of gameplay, such as the presence of bombs, or the speed at which the song plays.
+Modifiers can either increase or lower the player's rank depending on the impact on difficulty.
+For example, the "No Fail" modifier allows the player to complete the song without fail if the energy bar depletes, but the final rank will be lowered.
+The "Super Fast Song" modifier will increase the player's rank, but the song will progress at 150% speed.

+In 2024, songs with explicit lyrics were added to the game.
+Players ages 13 and over may choose to remove or include uncensored explicit songs in the game settings.
+Players between the ages of 10 and 12 using a child account have explicit songs removed by default.

 Development

 Beat Saber began after the completion of Beat Games' (Hyperbolic Magnetism at the time) previous title, Chameleon Run.
 Vladimír Hrinčár and Ján Ilavský began creating demos and prototypes, and some of these were posted on Facebook.
-The composer, Jaroslav Beck saw some of these prototypes and met the team in Prague in order to convince them to let him create the soundtrack for the game.
+Composer Jaroslav Beck saw some of these prototypes and met the team in Prague to convince them to let him create the soundtrack for the game.
 After around two years of development, the game was released in early access on May 1, 2018.

 Release

 The game was first released in early access on Windows on May 1, 2018.
 The game was released on PlayStation 4 on November 20, 2018.
 An editor was announced for release in May 2018, which would allow for the creation of custom user songs, but it was postponed, and added in May 2019.

 In March 2019, Beat Games released its first paid song pack, featuring 10 songs from electronic music record label Monstercat.
-"Crab Rave" was added as a free update on April Fools' day that year.
+"Crab Rave" was added as a free update on April Fools' Day that year.
 On May 2, 2019, to celebrate the game's first anniversary, a prototype version created three years prior was released to the public as Beat Saber Origins.
 The game was fully released out of early access on PC on May 21, 2019.
 On January 29, 2020, the game received a free pack featuring three songs by Japanese artist Camellia.
+Many other songs and song packs, both paid and free, were released afterwards in updates.

 Facebook via Oculus Studios acquired Beat Games in November 2019.
 The company stated that the purchase would not affect future development of Beat Saber on third-party VR platforms besides Oculus.
 Beat Games will continue to operate in Prague as an independent studio, although under the umbrella of Oculus Studios.

-The studio released the new 360-degree levels on December 14, 2019.
+In December 2024, a 17-song Metallica song pack was released.

+On June 18, 2025, Beat Games announced that support for PlayStation VR and PlayStation VR2 would be discontinued with no new music packs being released, and multiplayer support being dropped in January 2026.